alexpdp7/xn--ix-yja.es/blueprint/proxmox.md

 In my tests, these rules were required, otherwise Proxmox does not route VM and LXC traffic to the Internet.

 Additionally, if your VMs and LXC hosts use DHCP/DNS from dnsmasq, then you need to allow traffic from their network to the Proxmox host.
+DHCP requires an additional rule with the DHCPfwd macro.

-For example, you can create an IP set `internal` for `10.10.10.0/24` and a rule that accepts all traffic from this IP set.
+For example, you can create an IP set `internal` for `10.10.10.0/24` and a rule that accepts all traffic from this IP set, and another rule with the DHCPfwd macro.